Environmental Tobacco Smoke

 Secondhand Smoke

 Secondhand smoke is also known as Environmental Tobacco Smoke (ETS).
 This is smoke that comes from the burning end of a cigarette, cigar or pipe and the smoke exhaled by a smoker.
-It contains over 7,000 dangerous chemicals, at least 70 of which are known to cause cancer.
+There are more than 7,000 chemicals in commercial tobacco smoke, including hundreds of chemicals that are toxic and about 70 that can cause cancer.
 There is no safe level of exposure to secondhand smoke and nonsmokers are at risk for health issues from breathing in this smoke.

 Secondhand smoke is especially harmful to unborn babies, infants and children because their bodies and lungs are not completely developed.